MatteoPerona/Finance-Interface/README.md

  import StockData as sd

- For Tables:
+  # For Tables:

   sd.getTopData(url)
   - the url entered must be a yfinance ranking table
   ex: 'https://finance.yahoo.com/most-active' (this url is also the default value)

- For Realtime Ticker Data:
+  # For Realtime Ticker Data:

   sd.lastStockPrice(ticker)
   - enter a ticker (string)
   - returns last price

   sd.currentChange(ticker)
    - enter a ticker (string)
    - returns change

   sd.priceCollector(ticker)
   - enter a ticker (string)
   - get second by second price of given ticker written to csv

- For Individual Ticker Analysis:
+  # For Individual Ticker Analysis:

   sd.getHistory(ticker, startY=2015, startM=1, startD=1)
   - enter a ticker (string), start year (int), start month(int), and start dat(int)
   - produces a csv file with daily stock info from start y, m, d to present y, m, d

   sd.getSummary(ticker)
   - enter a ticker
   - produces a csv with yfinance summary

   sd.getAnalysis(ticker)
   - enter a ticker
   - produces a csv with yfinance analysis

   sd.getStats(ticker)
   - enter a ticker
   - produces a csv with yfinance stats

   sd.getFinancials(ticker)
   - enter a ticker
   - produces a csv with yfinance financials